- The United Methodist Church

 The North Carolina Conference encompasses 56 counties in eastern North Carolina, from Elon to the coast, and from the South Carolina border to the Virginia border.
 Each conference is divided into districts, each under the leadership of a district superintendent.
 The district superintendent’s primary responsibilities relate to overseeing the work of the local churches and supervising the work of the pastors, including helping the bishop appoint pastors to local churches, a process called appointments.

-Membership in the North Carolina Conference in 2014 was approximately 230,000 persons, worshiping in 808 churches within eight districts in eastern North Carolina.
+Membership in the North Carolina Conference in 2015 was approximately 230,000 persons, worshipping in 800 churches within eight districts in eastern North Carolina.